aeyobd/dwarfs/thesis/methods.md

 ### Plummer

+The Plummer density profile is generally considered to be a reasonable empirical fit to Globular Clusters, where it was first proposed [@sadfjk].
+Plummer profiles are also sometimes used to describe dwarf spheroidal galaxies REFS and galactic bulges REF.
 A Plummer profile is defined by
 $$
 \Sigma(R) = \frac{M}{4\pi R_s^2} \left(1 + \frac{R^2}{R_s^2}\right)^{-2} ,
 $$
 where $M$ is the total mass and $R_s$ is the characteristic scale radius.
-The density is
+The 3D density is
 $$
 \rho(r) = \frac{3M}{4\pi\,R_s^3} \left(1 + \frac{r^2}{R_s^2}\right)^{-5/2}.
 $$